Boutros Boutros-Ghali: Tenure (1992–1996)

-Second term vetoed
+United States blocks second term

 Boutros-Ghali ran unopposed for the customary second term in 1996, despite efforts by the United States to unseat him.
-US ambassador Madeleine Albright asked Boutros-Ghali to resign and offered to establish a foundation for him to run, an offer that other Western diplomats called "ludicrous".
-American diplomatic pressure also had no effect, as other members of the Security Council remained unwavering in their support for Boutros-Ghali.
+US ambassador Madeleine Albright denounced him as "disengaged" and "neglect[ful]" of genocide in Rwanda and demanded Boutros-Ghali resign.
+He refused and seemingly had the votes.
 He won 14 of the 15 votes in the Security Council, but the sole opposing vote was a US veto.
 After four deadlocked meetings of the Security Council, France offered a compromise in which Boutros-Ghali would be appointed to a short term of two years, but the United States rejected the French offer.
 Finally, Boutros-Ghali suspended his candidacy, becoming the second Secretary-General ever to be denied re-election by a veto, with Kurt Waldheim being the first.

 Later life

 From 1997 to 2002, Boutros-Ghali was Secretary-General of La Francophonie, an organisation of French-speaking nations.
 From 2002 to 2005, he served as the chairman of the board of the South Centre, an intergovernmental research organisation of developing countries.
 Boutros-Ghali played a "significant role" in creating Egypt's National Council for Human Rights and served as its president until 2012.

 Boutros-Ghali supported the Campaign for the Establishment of a United Nations Parliamentary Assembly and was one of the initial signatories of the Campaign's appeal in 2007.
 In a message to the Campaign, he stressed the necessity to establish democratic participation of citizens at the global level.
-From 2009 to 2015 he also participated as a jury member for the Conflict Prevention Prize, awarded every year by the Fondation Chirac.
+From 2009 to 2015, he also participated as a jury member for the Conflict Prevention Prize, awarded every year by the Fondation Chirac.